 Contributors: Brent Osborne, Andrea Pressnell & Rachel Bryars

-For dangerous industries, extended reality training can provide another benefit: safety.
-By providing employees with a safe, controlled environment to test out new skills, organizations can limit risk while building essential skills.
+For dangerous industries expecially, extended reality training can provide another benefit: safety.
+By providing employees with a safe, controlled environment in which to test out new skills, organizations can limit risk while building essential skills.

 What Is Extended Reality Training?